-A financial asset is classified as any asset that is cash, a contractual right to receive cash or another financial asset, exchange financial instruments under conditions that are potentially favourable or an equity instrument of another enterprise.
-Financial assets comprise of cash and cash equivalents and accounts receivable.
+i Classification: A financial asset is any asset that is cash, a contractual right to receive cash or another financial asset, exchange financial instruments under conditions that are potentially favourable or an equity instrument of another enterprise.
+Financial assets are comprised of cash and cash equivalents and trade receivables.

 A financial liability is any liability that is a contractual obligation to deliver cash or another financial instrument or to exchange financial instruments with another enterprise under conditions that are potentially unfavourable.
-Financial liabilities comprise of accounts payable, unearned revenue and employee entitlements.
+Financial liabilities are comprised of trade payables and other payables and accruals.

-(ii) Recognition

-The Authority recognises financial assets and financial liabilities on the date it becomes party to the contractual provisions of the instrument.
-From this date, any gains and losses arising from changes in fair value of the assets or liabilities are recognised in the statement of financial performance.
+ii Recognition: The Authority recognizes financial assets and financial liabilities on the date it becomes party to the contractual provisions of the instrument.